Hip Replacement Surgery

 Details Surrounding Hip Replacement Surgery

 Hip replacements have a 98% success rate i.e. no pain and good functional outcome.
 This would imply a 1% to 2% risk of complications whether minor or severe.
-Having any form of surgery requires a certain degree of trust in your surgeon, a bit like flying in an aeroplane, your trust is placed in the hands of the pilot, i.e., you put your seatbelt on, your tray table back and enjoy the ride.
+Having any form of surgery requires a certain degree of trust in your surgeon.
+It is like flying in an airplane, your trust is placed in the hands of the pilot, i.e., you put your seatbelt on, your tray table back and enjoy the ride.
 However, it is wise to know some of the details which I will describe as follows.

 If one adopts a scientific approach, the current evidence would show that the side approach is marginally inferior to the posterior and anterior approaches.

-The differences between the anterior and the posterior approaches are still being debated, although there is a trend to slightly quicker recovery for the anterior approach, and yes, the anterior approach is the only truly muscle sparing approach.
-However both the posterior and the anterior approaches do not influence the gluteal muscles that are primarily required for walking and thus both approaches allow for mobilisation the same day of the operation.
+The differences between the anterior and the posterior approaches are still being debated, although there is a trend to slightly quicker recovery for the anterior approach in the 1st week.
+In addition, the anterior approach is the only truly muscle sparing approach.
+However, both the posterior and the anterior approaches do not influence the gluteal muscles that are primarily required for walking and thus both approaches allow for mobilization the same day of the operation.
 In my practice I perform both approaches because sometimes the posterior approach is better than the anterior approach in a particular individual and vice versa.
 I firmly do not believe that there is a single approach suitable for all patients.
 My technique for the anterior approach does not require a traction table as with the well marketed AMIS approach.

 My experience with the anterior and posterior approach has led me to the following observations:

 With either approach the patients are in the same position with respect to post-operative recovery at about the two-week mark.
-My physiotherapists report that the anterior approach does appear to provide for a slightly increased level of confidence with initial mobilisation.
-My surgical experience leads me to believe that the anterior approach results in a more stable hip replacement initially, a more reducible implant positioning and allows for a more confident on-table leg length assessment.
+My physiotherapists report that the anterior approach does appear to provide for a slightly increased level of confidence with initial mobilization.
+My surgical experience leads me to believe that the anterior approach results in a more stable hip replacement initially, a more reproducible implant positioning and allows for a more confident on-table leg length assessment.
 However, the anterior approach is not really extensile.
 In other words, should there be a complication, enlarging the cut to manage the complication, such as a fracture of the femur, is somewhat more complex.
 Also the anterior approach access to the hip joint results in a lot more stress placed on the tissues and is not a good idea in patients with osteoporotic bone.
 The shape of the patient also can dictate the approach, for instance if a patient has a pendulous abdomen this would get in the way of the anterior approach, whereas if the patient has large buttocks, the length of the incision would be longer with the posterior approach.
 Sometimes in excessively muscular patients the posterior approach is better.
-It must be said that the posterior approach is the workhorse of approaches to the hip replacement in my practice.
+It must be said that the posterior approach is the workhorse of approaches to the hip replacement and there is good evidence that it has the lowest complication rate overall.
 It is the approach preferred in osteoporotic bone and is used for not only primary hip replacements, but also for all revision hip replacement surgery.
 This is because it is a very versatile and extensile approach, i.e., slightly safer than the anterior approach.

 From a cosmetic point of view, it must always be remembered that the length of the scar does not dictate how well the wound will heal as the wound heals from side-to-side and not from end-to-end.
 What matters is what is done beneath the skin cut and that the surgeon is meticulous with his handling of the soft tissues and bone throughout the procedure.